Cray-HPE/docs-csm/install/README.md

 ## NVIDIA CPU and GPU notice

-Servers with NVIDIA CPUs and GPUs are not supported by CSM 1.6.0.
-Systems with these servers should not be installed with CSM 1.6.0
+Servers with NVIDIA CPUs and GPUs are **not** supported by CSM 1.6.0.
+Systems with these servers should **not** be installed with CSM 1.6.0.
+Please install CSM 1.5.x, which supports these servers.

 ## High-level overview of CSM install